Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Introduction

-The proof of the theorem relies firstly on decomposition of the space into leaves of the derivative of an optimiser of $\mathcal{I}(\mu,\nu)$.
-Secondly, each leaf we further decompose so as to ensure that the differences of the covariances are non-degenerate.
-Thirdly, optimal plans for such measures are completely described through bimartingale couplings with respect to the subspaces on which the difference of the covariances is positive definite and negative definite, respectively.
+The proof of the theorem relies first on decomposition of the space into leaves of the derivative of an optimiser of $\mathcal{I}(\mu,\nu)$.
+Second, each leaf we further decompose so as to ensure that the differences of the covariances are non-degenerate.
+Third, optimal plans for such measures are completely described through bimartingale couplings with respect to the subspaces on which the difference of the covariances is positive definite and negative definite, respectively.
 The details of the proof are presented in Section \ref{s:descr}.